UKHO/docs/software-engineering-policies/FrontEnd/FrontEndPolicy.md

-The design system repository is public which means that anyone in the world can look at the repository code and commits.
+The design system repository is public which means that anyone in the world can view the code and commit history.
 We are currently not taking any contributions from people outside the UKHO and offer no support to external developers.